 AVIA 3390 Turboprop Familiarization (2) Systems operation and flying procedures for multi-engine turboprop aircraft with particular emphasis on current complex aircraft.
 Class will involve both ground school and flying a minimum of five hours.
 Prerequisites: AVIA 3317 and AVIA 3330.

 AVIA 4310 Air Traffic Control (2) Purposes, activities and operational procedures of air traffic control centers, towers and flight service stations.
 Study will include both standard and emergency services available from ATC/FSS systems.
+Only offered Spring semester.
 AVIA 4320 Physiology and Flying (2) Physiological factors related to flying, including those related to changes in pressure, supply of oxygen, spatial disorientation, and both positive and negative effects of chemicals in the body.
+Only offered Fall semester.
 An additional fee is assessed for this course.

 AVIA 4330 Sport Aviation (2) Sailplanes, hot air balloons, and related sport aircraft.
 Students will have flying experience in either sailplanes or hot air balloons.
 Flight fees are required to cover expenses of flight instruction.
 Principles of organizing fly-ins, air shows, and contests.
+Only offered Spring semester.

 AVIA 4350 Aviation Weather (3) Meteorology for pilots with information for understanding and interpreting aviation weather reports and forecasts, weather hazards including windshear, turbulence, icing and visibility restrictions.
+Only offered Spring semester.
 Prerequisite: AVIA 1310